Jarlet, stoneware, celadon, Song/Ming dynasty, China, 13th-15th century

 Curator, Asian Arts & Design

-The collection was purchased from trade people known as 'Tukang' in Jakarta, Indonesia by the donor, Mal Maloney, Sydney.
+The collection was purchased from the 'Tukang' tade people in Jakarta, Indonesia by its donor, Mal Maloney of Sydney.